orzoz/gmsmg/README.md

 msg will be copied to clipboard automatically.

+## Configuration

+You can set environment variables to configure.

+- `GMSMG_API_BASE`: API base URL.
+Default is `https://api.github.com`.
+- `GMSMG_API_MODEL`: API model.
+Default is `o1-preview`.
+- `GMSMG_API_KEY`: API key.
+Default is empty.

+PS: You are free to use the default configuration to use gmsmg api to create other tools.

 ## Thanks

-- [Cloudflare](https://www.cloudflare.com/) for providing the free tier of their DNS service.
+- [Cloudflare](https://www.cloudflare.com/) for providing the free tier of their DNS service and free workers.